Quick Legal Facts

 Restricted Knives:

-It is not unlawful to possess a dirk or dagger, but such knives may not be carried.
+Possessing a dirk or dagger is not unlawful, but such knives may not be carried.

 Concealed Carry: